City Circuit Focuses on Compute business & Cloud business to support WFH segment

 Remote work has changed performance management considerably.
 Organizations will increasingly focus on work done instead of hours worked—making tools and apps to help manage remote employee performance more essential.
 At this time, City Circuit Technologies played a crucial role.

-City Circuit Technologies Pvt Ltd provides the one stop for all kind of office requirements at your doorstep, at the best possible prices, and the best quality with best services accompanied with the products.
+City Circuit Technologies Pvt Ltd provides the one-stop for all kinds of office requirements at your doorstep, at the best possible prices, and the best quality with best services accompanied with the products.

-“We started in Gurgaon with asretail outlet with a vision ofproviding value add to customers by selling more relevant technology products.
-Beingvisionary, we had the aim to bring brands which nobody else does, never wanted to be in crowd.
+“We started in Gurgaon as a retail outlet with a vision of providing value add to customers by selling more relevant technology products.
+Being visionary, we had the aim to bring brands that nobody else does, never wanted to be in-crowd.
 Such a vision came from my engineering and MBA background” said, Rohit Gupta, Director, City Circuit Technology Pvt Ltd.

 “Our scope of expertise includes Telecommunications, Computers, Laptops, MDM Solutions, Gateway level Security Solutions, Wired and Wireless networking solutions, VPNs and a lot more,” added, Rohit.